claytonjwong/socartic-method/README.md

 2. a proposition that needs to be defended (ie. test its implications)

 ## 18. Testing Principles

+Specific questions can be used to test principles of a claim/argument in a non-confrontational way by devising questions which produce agreement; then further questions can be used to find contradictions and inconsistencies with previous agreements to continue the refutation/refinement cycle.

+There are multiple methods for coming up with good questions:

+1. **Literalism:** think outside the box to test the principle outside the boundaries of its original intelligent
+2. **Extremes:** corner cases and outer limits of the principle's breadth
+3. **Change the politics:** seeing the same information from a reversed point-of-view
+4. **Change the perspective:** seeing the same information from another's perspective
+5. **Implications:** if this is true, then what follows?
+6. **Next step:** consider future consequences

+#### Can We Begin a Dialogue?
+With good questions, we can discover what others are willing to accept as evidence they're wrong, and see what (if anything) may be able to change their minds.

+#### Cooperative vs. Adversarial Reasoning
+Instead of saying: "here's a counter-example to your claim X", we can state: "there are specific features of the claim X, right?" (to receive agreement), followed by: "then is it possible that X is an exception to a previous claim/argument?"

 ## Epilogue: Socratic Rules of Engagement